Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 - Marriage is an earthly gift from God to be entered into only while on this earth.
 You cannot take your marriage into heaven even though there is a myth that says you can.

 - People won't be married in heaven because it would signify a division that distinguishes married people from single people who never got married.
-Everyone will be equal in heaven with no first ladies, prom kings or queen, and beauty pageants.
+Everyone will be equal in heaven with no first ladies, prom kings, prom queens, and beauty pageant winners.
 Everyone will be equal in the sight of God.
 God will have the same intimacy with everyone.

 - Marriages end with death and will not continue in heaven because heaven is an improvement over everything on this earth, including marriage which is just a foretaste of what God has in store for all of His redeemed.